lxp731/auto-venv/README.md

 ### Introduction

 A plugin for zsh to auto activate virtual environment.
 Applicable to uv, poetry.
-It will check current path if exist `.venv` folder.
+It will check current path if exist `.venv`or `venv` folder.
 Determine whether to activate the virtual environment based on this folder.

 ### Installation